Downtime can lead to serious consequences.

 After several years running in the cloud, the company was growing quickly and experiencing scaling pains.
 It needed to scale infinitely, and horizontally rather than vertically because the latter is slow and expensive with VMs.
 This requirement led rather naturally to containerization and Kubernetes as a possible solution.
 A further point in favor of containerization was that the company’s developers need to ship updates to the application and infrastructure frequently, without risking outages.
 With patient notes being constantly added across multiple time zones, there is no natural downtime to push changes to production without the risk of customers immediately being affected by glitches.

 A logical starting point for the company was Microsoft’s managed Kubernetes offering, Azure Kubernetes Services (AKS).
-The team researched Kubernetes best practices and realized they needed an running in front of their Kubernetes clusters to effectively manage traffic and applications running in nodes and pods on AKS.
+The team researched Kubernetes best practices and realized they needed an Ingress controller running in front of their Kubernetes clusters to effectively manage traffic and applications running in nodes and pods on AKS.

 Traffic Routing Must Be Flexible Yet Precise